ReactiveSets/toubkal/README.md

 - **Bandwidth** usage that consume energy, and increase latency over lower-bandwidth networks

 We also want to keep **good performances at scale**.
-Most frameworks either do-not-scale or scale with much lower performances further increasing the need for cash while increasing environemental footprints.
+Most frameworks either do-not-scale or scale with much lower per-server performances further increasing the need for cash while increasing environemental footprints.

 The bottom-line is that we want to be in better business faster, with less cash, and a lower